** This article was originally published on Balls.ie on June 18th, 1994 **

 That was Big Jack's green army at their absolute best for 90 minutes.
 The heat of New Jersey wasn't enough to stop them.
 Neither was Roberto Baggio.
 Ireland scored after 11 minutes, and while some will feel the team needed to hang on for an eternity akin to Ray Houghton's last big goal six years ago, in truth, this was a lot more comfortable, and if anything Ireland looked the more likely to get the game's second goal.

-It's sweet revenge for Jack Charlton and Ireland from our last World Cup game four years ago when the Italians sent us home.
+It's sweet revenge for Jack Charlton and Ireland for our last World Cup game four years ago when the Italians sent us home.
 Given the performances today, it looks like Baggio, Baresi and co. will be on the plane back to Europe a lot sooner than us this time around.
 One of the favourites for the tournament, Italy were shown up by an Irish team dominant in midfield with five across the middle and dogged in defence.

 Charlton's big calls in selection all proved to be masterstrokes.
 Phil Babb, thrown into a first competitive international in the biggest game of all, was immense alongside Paul McGrath, who extended his own legendary status with a performance for the ages.
 Tommy Coyne ran all day up front on his own, a role John Aldridge was unlikely to fill at this stage of his career.
 The biggest call of all though?
-Last week, nobody expected Ray Houghton to be recalled ahead of the in form Jason McAteer.
+Last week, nobody expected Ray Houghton to be recalled ahead of the in-form Jason McAteer.
 But recalled he was.
 And Ireland are in dreamland!